Mel Renfro: Track and field

 From 1960 through 1965, the Oregon's men's track and field team led by coach Bill Bowerman was one of the best in the United States.
 In 1962, Renfro contributed to the university's first NCAA team championship by finishing second behind teammate Jerry Tarr in the 120 yd high hurdles with a 13.8 time and third in the long jump with a 25'-11¼" (7.905 m) leap.

-That year, he was part of a world-record-setting 440-yard relay team with a time of 40.0 seconds, his running mates were Tarr, Mike Gaechter and Harry Jerome.
+That year, Renfro was part of a world-record-setting 440-yard relay team with a time of 40.0 seconds; his running mates were Tarr, Mike Gaechter and Harry Jerome.
 At the end of the year, he was named to the All-American track and field team in the high hurdles and the broad jump.

-In 1963, he injured his knee on a foul broad jump in the NCAA Championships.
-In the same meet at Albuquerque, despite the injury he entered the high hurdles but failed to qualify.
+In 1963, Renfro injured his knee on a foul broad jump in the NCAA Championships.
+In the same meet at Albuquerque, despite the injury, he entered the high hurdles but failed to qualify.

 Professional career

 Renfro was drafted in the second round of the 1964 NFL draft, 17th overall, by the Dallas Cowboys.
-The selection delayed the draft for 6 hours, while the Cowboys sent a doctor to check an injury he suffered on his wrist.
+The selection delayed the draft for six hours, while the Cowboys sent a doctor to check an injury he suffered on his wrist.

-Although he had won many accolades as a running back and at the time teams put their best athletes on the offensive side of the ball, Tom Landry looking to build a dominating defense decided to start him at safety.
-As a rookie, he had an impressive season by leading the team with seven interceptions, the NFL in both punt return and kickoff return yardage (including a franchise-record 273 total return yards against the Green Bay Packers) and culminated his great campaign with an invitation to the Pro Bowl.
+Although Renfro had won many accolades as a running back and at the time, teams put their best athletes on the offensive side of the ball, Tom Landry, looking to build a dominating defense, decided to start him at safety.
+As a rookie, Renfro had an impressive season by leading the team with seven interceptions, the NFL in both punt return and kickoff return yardage (including a franchise-record 273 total return yards against the Green Bay Packers) and culminated his great campaign with an invitation to the Pro Bowl.
 The 30 yards per kick-off return average he posted in his second year (1965) still remains a franchise record.